dakr11/PRPL/README.md

 ## MHD assumption
  - is not valid, when toroidal rotation is significant - *is it on GOLEM?*
- - *what does induce eddy cuurrents more? - rotation + inhomogenities or PFC?*
+ - *what does induce eddy currents more? - rotation + inhomogenities or PFC?*

 ## References